-The PRAXIS II School Counseling and Guidance Exam (0421 and 5421) is taken by candidates interested in becoming public school counselors.
+The PRAXIS II School Counseling and Guidance Exam (5421) is taken by candidates interested in becoming public school counselors.
 The exam is comprised of 120 multiple choice questions: 18 questions covering professional issues, 18 questions covering coordinating services, 18 questions covering Issues in consultation, and 66 questions cover guidance and counseling, and 40 questions cover recordings of client/ counselor interactions.
 Candidates will respond by recognizing appropriate recorded responses, client issues and feelings, other professional issues.
 Candidates have two hours to complete the exam.

 The Professional Issues section of the exam covers professional development, and legal and ethical counseling concerns.